joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-03-24-fiddler-ncaa-bracket.md

 >
 >In one of the brackets, the top four seeds remain (i.e., the $1$-seed, the $2$-seed, the $3$-seed, and the $4$-seed).
 If case you’re not familiar with how such brackets work, at this point the $1$-seed and $4$-seed face off, as do the $2$-seed and $3$-seed.
 The winners then play each other.
 >
->Instead of $16$ teams in a region, now suppose there are $2^k$ teams, where $k$ is a very large integer.
+>Instead of $16$ teams in a region, now suppose there are $2^d$ teams, where $d$ is a very large integer.
 >
->The teams are seeded $1$ through $2^k$, and play in a traditional seeded tournament format.
-That is, in the first round, the sum of opponents’ seeds is $2^k+1.$ If the stronger team always advances, then the sum of opponents’ seeds in the second round is $2^{k−1}+1$, and so on.
+>The teams are seeded $1$ through $2^d$, and play in a traditional seeded tournament format.
+That is, in the first round, the sum of opponents’ seeds is $2^d+1.$ If the stronger team always advances, then the sum of opponents’ seeds in the second round is $2^{d−1}+1$, and so on.
 Of course, stronger teams may not always advance, but this convention tells you which seeds can play which other seeds in each round.
 >
->For any such region with $2^k$ teams, what is the probability that the $1$-seed emerges victorious from the region?
+>For any such region with $2^d$ teams, what is the probability that the $1$-seed emerges victorious from the region?

 <!--more-->